israelmarti/BiSpeD/README.md

 <h1 align="center"> BiSpeD </h1>

-The Binary Spectral Disentangling (**BiSpeD**) is a PYTHON code for astronomy applications.
-The code finds and extracts the spectral features of secondary companion star from a binary system observation.
+The Binary Spectral Disentangling (**BiSpeD**) is a PYTHON library for astronomy applications.
+The package includes tasks to manipulate and processing spectral observations of binary stars; the main goal of this development is to finds and extracts the spectral features of secondary companion star.

  ## Introduction